iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 ## Get data file

 To include a data file into your data science environment, you need to copy the file into the repository.
-We'll create a special `data/` directory for the data files and download a 40MB data archive into this directory.
+We'll create a `data/` directory for the data files and download a 40MB data archive into this directory.

 <details>